MicrosoftEdge/WebView2Feedback/specs/DirectMessageChannel.md

   HRESULT PostWebMessageAsString([in] LPCWSTR webMessageAsString);

   /// Creates a transferable blob that can be sent to another process to
-  /// recreate the `DirectMessageChannel` with given handle of that process.
+  /// reconstruct the `DirectMessageChannel` with given handle of that process.
   /// This will invalidate the current direct message channel object, and prevent
   /// it from being started.
 This cannot be called on a direct message channel
   /// that has already been started, and is thus bound to the current thread.
-  /// Recreating the DirectMessageChannel can be done by passing this blob
+  /// Reconstructing the DirectMessageChannel can be done by passing this blob
-  /// to `ReCreateDirectMessageChannel' of the WebView environment.
+  /// to `ReConstructDirectMessageChannel' of the WebView environment.
   HRESULT TakeTransferableBlobAndInvalidate(
       [in] HANDLE handle,
       [out, retval] LPWSTR* directMessageChannelBlob);